 That's the trouble with symbols.
 They wrap so many deep-rooted ideas together that they become stronger and more enduring than the multitudes whose lives they touch.
 Just think of an iconic brand like Coca-Cola, which has become much more than just a fizzy drink and is now an essential part of America's cultural DNA.
 It's become a proxy symbol for the very idea of America and American culture worldwide.

 Like countless conquerors before them, the EU Commissioners understand this only too well.
 They know that to destroy an idea, identity or culture, you must first destroy its most readily recognised symbols.
-Why else would they have invested so much time, money and treasure to chip away at passport design?
+Why else would they have invested so much time effort in chipping away at passport design?
 The passport is the most universal, yet also personalised symbol of both national and individual identity.
 If (as has so often been claimed) trade and security cooperation were really the benign end goals of the European Project, there would simply be no need to waste time and treasure harmonising national identity documents.
 Yet still they went at it with a passion and drive bordering on the obsessive, and they've never let up.
 It's surely no coincidence that the words European Union appear first, and above all other national symbols, signs, crests and stamps.
 This is no accident, and those two words are there for the sole purpose of signifying the EU's supreme legal authority over member states.
 There is no other logical explanation for those words' primary and prominent positioning on every citizen's most valued identity document.

 It's worth noting that the burgundy passport was mooted by some as a stepping stone to the eventual removal of national symbols from all EU passports.
 Such a move proved to be universally unpopular, but still the EU Commissioners thought it important enough to risk the ire of both citizenry and national governments alike by sending up a test balloon.